 - Fibromyalgia og myalgia (muscle pain) are pain in muscles that reduce function, but without inflammation or other disease in the muscle cells.
 Women are most commonly affected

-- Polymyalgia rheumatica attacks older people (over the age of 65 years).
-There are clear evidence of inflammation in tests, but not in the muscle cells itself
+- Polymyalgia rheumatica attacks older people (often over 65 years of age).
+There are clear results in inflammation tests, but not in the muscle cells themselves

 - Disease of the nervous system, which results in reduced muscle function occur in

 To provide proper treatment, diagnosis of type of muscle disease is essential.
 The treatment is described under the individual diagnoses.